JoseRoca/WinFBX/docs/RichEdit/CRichEditCtrl Class.md

 # <a name="LoadRtfFromFile"></a>LoadRtfFromFile

 Loads the contents of a RTF file into a Rich Edit control.
 ```
-FUNCTION CRichEditCtrl.LoadRtfFromFile (BYREF wszFileName AS WSTRING) AS BOOLEAN
+FUNCTION LoadRtfFromFile (BYREF wszFileName AS WSTRING) AS BOOLEAN
 ```
 | Parameter  | Description |
 | ---------- | ----------- |
 | *wszFileName* | The name of the RTF file to load. |